jedrulcia/DailyCodingProblems/README.md

 CodingProblem65:
 Given a sorted array, find the smallest positive integer that is not the sum of a subset of the array.
 Do this in O(N) time.

+CodingProblem66:
+Given an array of integers, return indices of the two numbers such that they add up to a specific target.